 (3) The referred PPS matters in relation to transferable water rights are referred to the Parliament of the Commonwealth on the day on which this subsection commences, but only to the extent of the making of laws with respect to those matters in relation to such water rights by making express amendments of the Commonwealth PPS Act.

+3 On the date as at which this compilation was prepared, the Rail Safety National Law (WA) Act 2015 Pt.
+5 had not come into operation.
+It reads as follows:

+Part 5 — Consequential amendments

+50. Various references to “Rail Safety Act 2010” amended

+(1) This section amends the Acts listed in the Table.

+(2) In the provisions listed in the Table delete “Rail Safety Act 2010” and insert:

+Rail Safety National Law (WA) Act 2015

+Table